 William “Bill” Whitley was a member of the Arkansas National Guard when he joined the U.S. Army as an eighteen-year-old on December 7, 1949.
 He arrived in Korea as part of the Incheon Landing on September 15, 1950.
 He would spend the next sixteen months serving with the 2nd Infantry Division, 15th Field Artillery Unit, A Battery.
 Although trained as an engineer, his duties in Korea included serving as a switchboard operator for a few months and then as an ammunition truck driver for the majority of his time in Korea.
 Nearing the completion of his three years in 1951, he found himself just days shy of being ready for separation when President Truman announced he was adding an extra year to everyone’s service.
 Accepting the extra year, Whitley decided to reenlist for six more years.
 His military service would take him to Ft.
 Polk in Louisiana, Germany, Vietnam, Alaska, and finally Ft.
 Bliss.
 He retired with over twenty-one years of military service on August 1, 1970.

 William Whitley shares his initial orders were to Japan, but these orders were changed to Korea at the last minute.
 He recalls participating in the Incheon Landing on September 15, 1950.
 He shares that even though he went through training to become an engineer, he served as an administrative NCO early in his time in Korea.
 He recounts being a few days shy of separation when President Truman gave everyone another year, so he signed up for six more years.
 He notes this was the beginning of his over twenty-one year military career.

-Whitely took an LST to get from his ship to the shore since the harbor was so shallow.
-No one that he knew was killed during the landing, but his close friend died near their base when he drown in water near his base.
+William Whitely recalls taking a LST to transfer from his ship to the shore since the harbor was so shallow.
+He states that no one he knew was killed during the landing.
+He notes, however, that his close friend from his tiny hometown died near their base when he drown in water near the base.

 [Beginning of Recorded Material]